TaitoUnited/full-stack-template/server/README.md

   multitable join is required (e.g. for searching and reporting).
 - Consider using an ORM if your application is write-heavy (complex transactions that write to a large set of tables during the same transaction).

+> In a very small and simple implementation you may combine route, service and dao responsibilities into one class, but most implementations are not that small and simple.